Finding out- shock, joy & excitement…

 Whether you’ve been trying or whether it came as complete surprise when those two pink lines appear you are met with an overwhelming feeling of shock – is this really happening?, I’m so excited, Holy sh*t I’m scared, OMG I’m going to be a Mum (again), finally it’s happened for us, am I ever going to get a full nights sleep again?, or just plain old F*CK are a few of or all of the things that run through your head!

-You tell your partner or husband and you both are so excited looking forward to the future and imagining what your life is going to look like.
+You tell your partner and you both are so excited looking forward to the future and imagining what your life is going to look like.

 Sickness, isolation, emotions & questions..

-Then it hits - the sickness - all day or maybe just the morning or evening or maybe not at all, the emotional roller coaster, the hormones, the exhaustion, the painful boobs, the cramping, the spotting, the insomnia, the anxiety and tightness in your chest.
+Then the first trimester hits.
+The sickness.
+All day or maybe just the morning or evening or maybe not at all.
+The emotional roller coaster, the hormones, the exhaustion.
+The painful boobs, the cramping, the spotting, the insomnia.
+The anxiety and tightness in your chest.

 No one told you about this?
-You thought it was all #blessedlife and gratitude.
+You thought it was all #blessedlife, glow and gratitude.

 And then you start questioning and over analyzing everything.